silverstripe/one-ring-rentals/tutorial.md

 Let's give this a try.
 Click on a link in the pagination and see if it works.

 It kind of works, right?
 But we've still got a way to go.
 The controller is returning the entire page -- from `<html>` to </html`> into our `.main` div.
 Not good, but it is the expected result.
-The Ajax URL is the same as the `href` attribute, so anything different would be unusual.
+The Ajax URL is just the `href` attribute, so anything different would be unusual.

 So what do we do?
 Change the URL in our Javascript to use something other than `href`?
 We could use an alternative URL in something like `data-ajax-url`.
 That's actually not necessary.
 We always aim to keep things tidy with single endpoints.
 The controller ideally know as little about the UI as possible, and setting up a separate endpoint for Ajax requests in this case would be antithetical to that.
 We'll keep the same endpoint, and we'll just assign the controller the ability to detect Ajax requests.